-Scoring 99% marks means that you have mastered the complete syllabus.
-It sets you apart from others in the country and you are considered among those 1% students who are brilliant.
+Scoring 99% means that you have mastered the complete syllabus.
+It sets you apart from others in the country and you are considered among that 1% of students who are brilliant.
 Do you want to be recognised as a Mathematics champion?

 Read this blog to gain insights into all the important points that will help you tackle Maths and ace the board exam.

-Know the syllabus: Get an in-depth understanding of CBSE class 10 Maths syllabus before you start preparing for the exam.
+Get an in-depth understanding of the CBSE class 10 Maths syllabus before you start preparing for the exam.
 It will help you make a better study plan and you can assess your strengths and weakness well.